JAG-UK/pincer/README.md

 docker run localhost:5002/myapp:latest
 ```

-### 4. Configure Docker/containerd (Optional)
+### 4. Configure Docker/containerd

-For production use, configure your container runtime:
+⚠️ **WARNING** At the moment PinCeR only runs as a local proxy over HTTP so it has to be added to `insecure-registries`.
+If you host yours somewhere with TLS then this step won't be necessary.

 ```bash
 # Docker: Add to /etc/docker/daemon.json